btschwartz12/DCU_Config_Tool/README.md

 openpyxl      3.0.10  ...\python\python310\lib\site-packages ...
 ...
 ```
 5. Locate the `app.spec` file.
 This is the file that `pyinstaller` uses to create an executable.
 We are going to first fix the paths in this file, then modify the build script.
-Locate the datas attribute:
+Locate the `Analysis` attribute:

 ```python
 a = Analysis(